silshack/inls161fall2016/_posts/2016-09-19-websites-and-markup.md

 The above examples render the same thing when parsed.
 Which would you rather use?

-We will go over some of the basics in class today, but I would also like you to review the resources listed here independently, outside of class. {% sidenote 'markdown' '“Mastering Markdown.”
+We will go over some of the basics in class today, but I would also like you to review the resources listed here independently, outside of class. {% sidenote 'markdown' '**Review**: “Mastering Markdown.”
 GitHub Guides.
 Last modified January 15, 2014.
 Accessed June 27, 2016. https://guides.github.com/features/mastering-markdown/.<br/><br/>This guide is oriented toward GitHub, but the skills represented there extend well beyond that context.' %}

-We will work interchangeably in HTML and Markdown over the course of this week.
+We will work interchangeably in HTML and Markdown over the course of this next section.

 # HTML5